bmndc/nokia-leo/README.md

 ![Demostration of the modified content of the init.qcom.early_boot.sh file](/assets/setenforce.png)

-5. Go back to the root Android Image Kitchen folder and open `boot.img-cmdline` in Notepad++.
-Scroll to the end of the line and append `androidboot.selinux=permissive enforcing=0` at the end of it without adding a new line.
+5. Go back to the root Android Image Kitchen folder and open `split_img/boot.img-cmdline` in Notepad++.
+Without adding a new line, scroll to the end of the first line and append `androidboot.selinux=permissive enforcing=0`.

 ![Demostration of the modified content of the boot.img-cmdline file](/assets/append.png)